jpniederer/Dev-eryday/_drafts/2018-11-11-Weekly-Update-November-5-11.markdown

 categories: Dev-eryday
 ---

 The IdeaListz development is going strong.
+As I've written before, I issued myself a challenge where I will progress on the development of the site each day of November.
 I've committed a fair amount of code to the repo each day of the month so far.
 This is the most Node.js code I've written.
-Node.js, GraphQL, Apollo, Nextjs, and all the other tools I'm using is making this project a lot of fun.
+Node.js, GraphQL, Apollo, Nextjs, and all the other tools I'm using is making this project a lot of fun to work.
 Who needs to be playing Red Dead Redemption 2 when you can be creating a new web app to scratch your itch?
+I'll have to pick the game up once I've successfully completed the monthly challenge.

 ![IdeaListz](https://farm5.staticflickr.com/4846/45666040222_6f41a49f1d.jpg)